yousefalatari/ma1sd/docs/getting-started.md

 ## Preparation
 You will need:
 - Working Homeserver, ideally with working federation
-- Reverse proxy with regular TLS/SSL certificate (Let's encrypt) for your mxisd domain
+- Reverse proxy with regular TLS/SSL certificate (Let's encrypt) for your ma1sd domain

 If you use synapse:
-- It requires an HTTPS connection when talking to an Identity service, **a reverse proxy is required** as mxisd does not support HTTPS listener at this time.
+- It requires an HTTPS connection when talking to an Identity service, **a reverse proxy is required** as ma1sd does not support HTTPS listener at this time.
 - HTTPS is hardcoded when talking to the Identity server.
-If your Identity server URL in your client is `https://matrix.example.org/`, then you need to ensure `https://matrix.example.org/_matrix/identity/api/v1/...` will reach mxisd if called from the synapse host.
+If your Identity server URL in your client is `https://matrix.example.org/`, then you need to ensure `https://matrix.example.org/_matrix/identity/api/v1/...` will reach ma1sd if called from the synapse host.
   In doubt, test with `curl` or similar.

-For maximum integration, it is best to have your Homeserver and mxisd reachable via the same public hostname.
+For maximum integration, it is best to have your Homeserver and ma1sd reachable via the same public hostname.

-Be aware of a [NAT/Reverse proxy gotcha](https://github.com/kamax-matrix/mxisd/wiki/Gotchas#nating) if you use the same host.
+Be aware of a [NAT/Reverse proxy gotcha](https://github.com/kamax-matrix/ma1sd/wiki/Gotchas#nating) if you use the same host.

-The following Quick Start guide assumes you will host the Homeserver and mxisd under the same hostname.
+The following Quick Start guide assumes you will host the Homeserver and ma1sd under the same hostname.
 If you would like a high-level view of the infrastructure and how each feature is integrated, see the [dedicated document](architecture.md)